japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 `executeAndCheck`...FIXME

-NOTE: `executeAndCheck` is used exclusively when `QueryExecution` is requested for the <<spark-sql-QueryExecution.adoc#analyzed, analyzed logical plan>>.
+NOTE: `executeAndCheck` is used exclusively when `QueryExecution` is requested for the <<spark-sql-QueryExecution.md#analyzed, analyzed logical plan>>.